If you're affected by the COVID-19 pandemic, you may be eligible to access up to $10,000 of your super until 24 September 2020.

 Protect your personal information.
 Don’t share your myGov account details with anyone.

-2. Know all your options
+2. Know all your financial assistance options

 Before you withdraw super, access Government assistance and talk to your bank or lender about how they can help.